 - Maintaining up-to-date rental activity records

-- Compiling financial reports and periodic budgets
+- Compiling financial reports and budgets

-Resolving disputes between residents
+3. Resolve disputes between residents

 Some of the most important qualities you must have as a community association manager include: